 The most common reason for hydrangeas wilting is because of dry soil.
-Hydrangeas require the soil to be consistently and should be watered often in hot weather to prevent the hydrangea leaves and flowers wilting.
-Small pots dry out too quickly and do not hold enough moisture causing hydrangeas to wilt.
+Hydrangeas require the soil to be consistently moist and should be watered often in hot weather to prevent the hydrangea leaves and flowers from wilting.
+Small pots dry out too quickly and do not hold enough moisture, causing hydrangeas to wilt.

-To revive a wilting hydrangea, give the soil a good watering, apply a layer of mulch to help conserve water and ensure your hydrangea is in a location out of the wind and in either dappled light or morning sun followed by afternoon shade.
+To revive a wilting hydrangea, we need to give the soil a good watering, apply a layer of mulch to help conserve water and ensure your hydrangea is in a location out of the wind and either dappled light or morning sun followed by afternoon shade.

 Wilting Hydrangea: | Reason for Wilting Hydrangea: |